Which is better for my website, PPC or SEO?

-Here’s how to decide on SEO vs. PPC, or both.
+Here’s how to decide on SEO vs. PPC or both.

 This is still a tricky question, even with all the knowledge in the world about these two types of web marketing.
-Here are some steps you can take to identify what might be best for your campaign in this moment.
+Here are some steps you can take to identify what might be best for your campaign at this moment.

 Step One: Identify Your Primary Campaign Goal

 This sounds simple, but I want you to take some time and hone in on an ultra-focused goal.
 The more focused you can get, the better.
-Here are some great steps to take to focus your goal:
+Here are some great steps to take to focus on your goal: